-Juditha Dowd’s biography-in-poems of Lucy Bakewell Audubon, AUDUBON’S SPARROW, will release in late April 2020 (with early copies available at AWP San Antonio in March!).
+Juditha Dowd’s biography-in-poems of Lucy Bakewell Audubon, AUDUBON’S SPARROW, will release in May 2020 (with early copies available at AWP San Antonio in March!).
 We’re really excited to share this book with you!
 Below is the front cover of the book and the details.
 Preorder begin in early March.
 Mark it as to-read!

 By Juditha Dowd